dpouzada/Watson_for_MANA/README.md

 A great care was taken such that all that the script does which is interesting for you to understand and follow, is displayed on the terminal during the execution.

+Please click on the laptop below to see a video of a local execution of the script in the terminal of my machine.

 [![classification](Images/Run%20Watson_For_MANA.png)](https://youtu.be/XQkW0PayBgk)